djape24394/gmphd_filter/README.md

 # The Gaussian Mixture Probability Hypothesis Density filter.
 Python implementation
-**It's based on "The Gaussian mixture probability hypothesis density filter" by Vo and Ma.
-Also, OSPA metric is provided for performance evaulation.**
+**It's based on ["The Gaussian mixture probability hypothesis density filter" by Vo and Ma](https://ieeexplore.ieee.org/document/1710358).
+For performance evaulation, OSPA metric is provided.**

+For the ones who want to have better understanding of the algorithm, I highly recommend the paper ["Derivation of the PHD and CPHD Filters Based on Direct Kullback–Leibler Divergence Minimization" by García-Fernández and Vo](https://ieeexplore.ieee.org/document/7202905).

 The file [examples.py](examples.py) contains two simulation examples.

 ### Example 1
-The first is actually a replica of the example in "Bayesian Multiple Target Filtering Using Random Finite Sets" by Vo, Vo, Clark used for performance evaulation of GMPHD filter.
+The first is actually a replica of the example in ["Bayesian Multiple Target Filtering Using Random Finite Sets" by Vo, Vo, Clark](https://researchportal.hw.ac.uk/en/publications/bayesian-multiple-target-filtering-using-random-finite-sets) used for performance evaulation of GMPHD filter.
 Targets lifes are based on Matlab code provided by Vo in http://ba-tuong.vo-au.com/codes.html and example doesn't contain target spawning.

  <table>